 Is There A Way Stop Someone From Using My Number?

 When looking online, there’s no definite way to stop someone from using your number.
-Below, are some methods which I have found and used that have helped me greatly.
+Below, are some methods that I have found and used that have helped me greatly.

 Change Your Number